-Position Please explain of individual Chief The CEO is a member of the board, and has the highest-level of responsibility for water-related issues, since the CEO is responsible for deciding policies and measures or presenting to the board and Executive overseeing company-wide management activities about management vision, mid-term strategies, annual policies, etc. including water-related issues.
-One of the water-related decisions made in 2020 is Officer the "Milestone 2030".
-In this milestone, we have set water-related key actions and focused target as follows; < Key actions > - Create and implement water stewardship plans based on the Water (CEO) Stewardship Policy (policies related to the responsible use of water) - Continuous improvement of water withdrawal intensity - Improve supply chain environmental footprint through the Sustainable Procurement Policy - Enhance activities that contribute to improved biodiversity < Focused target > - Execute water stewardship plan at manufacturing facilities in water stress areas by 2030 that water- related issues are mechanisms into which water-related issues are Please explain Row 1 - some meetings and performance Reviewing and At Bridgestone, the CEO is the highest-level management position.
-And the highest-level committee associated with the Bridgestone Group global business execution is the Global Executive Committee (G-EXCO) held quarterly, where the CEO is also one of the members.
-The Global Sustainability Committee that is comprised of executive officers in charge of Sustainability and representatives of Strategic Business Units (SBUs) and functions reports ease to the Global EXCO.
-The reported contents are approved by Global EXCO as necessary.
-And, important discussions and decisions at Global EXCO are reported to the Board.
-(1) Progress of our sustainable activities such as education and the enhancement of Global CSR commitment.
-"Our Way to Serve"- under one of the three priority areas: environment including water withdrawal reduction, (2) New mid-term environmental targets, "Milestone 2030", including water withdrawal reduction.
-Reported issues to the Global EXCO and the Board through this governance mechanism enables the board to direct actions to achieve the target and to commit further resources or support to water-related issues as necessary.
+Position Please explain of individual Chief The Global CEO is a member of the board, and has the highest-level of responsibility for water-related issues, since the Global CEO is responsible for deciding policies and measures or presenting to Executive the board and overseeing company-wide management activities about management vision, mid-term strategies, annual policies, etc. including water-related issues.
+One of the most recent important Officer water-related decisions made was the Milestone 2030, which was announced in 2020.
+In this milestone, we have set water-related key actions and focused target as follows; < Key actions > - Create (CEO) and implement water stewardship plans based on the Water Stewardship Policy (policies related to the responsible use of water) - Continuous improvement of water withdrawal intensity - Improve supply chain environmental footprint through the Sustainable Procurement Policy - Enhance activities that contribute to improved biodiversity < Focused target > - Execute water stewardship plan at manufacturing facilities in water stress areas by 2030